A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Graphical Calculus at the Level of the Multi-Qudit Operators

-We also note that the following commutation relation holds as well: \begin{lemma} for $k<l$ and $p$ satisfies $p< k<l$ or $p>l>k$. \end{lemma} \begin{proof} If $k<l<p$, commuting $c_p$ past (in front of) $c_l^{-a}$ in the LHS yields $q^{-a}$; commuting it past $c_k^a$ then yields an additional factor $q^a$.
+We now pursue an alternate route to proving Equation \ref{braideqn}, which illuminates complementary aspects.
+We start with an intertwining identity which is a commutation relation: \begin{lemma} for $k<l$. \end{lemma} \begin{proof} Applying lemma \ref{ABlemma} to LHS yields $q^{ab} c_k^{a+b} c_l^{-(a+b)}$; applying lemma \ref{ABlemma} to RHS yields $q^{ab} c_k^{a+b} c_l^{-(a+b)}$.
+Thus, LHS=RHS. \end{proof} We also note that the following commutation relation holds as well: \begin{lemma} for $k<l$ and $p$ satisfies $p< k<l$ or $p>l>k$. \end{lemma} \begin{proof} If $k<l<p$, commuting $c_p$ past (in front of) $c_l^{-a}$ in the LHS yields $q^{-a}$; commuting it past $c_k^a$ then yields an additional factor $q^a$.
 So we obtain the RHS.
-A similar proof applies for the case $p<k<l$. \end{proof}
+A similar proof applies for the case $p<k<l$. \end{proof} Now comes the exciting part.
+Since the braid $b_{kl}$ is a sum of elements of the form $c_k^{i} c_l^{-i}$, it follows by linearity that \begin{lemma} for $k<l$. \end{lemma} \begin{proof} By linear extension of Lemma \ref{commuting}. \end{proof} Now we use a simple result due to Jaffe and Liu \cite{Jaffe2017} (Theorem 8.2) : \begin{lemma} for $k<l$. \end{lemma} \begin{proof} It suffices to show that